Well-Posed KL-Regularized Control via Wasserstein and Kalman-Wasserstein KL Divergences: Abstract

 \section{Abstract}

-Kullback-Leibler divergence (KL) regularization is widely used in reinforcement learning, but it becomes infinite under support mismatch and can degenerate in low-noise limits.
-Utilizing a unified information-geometric framework, we introduce (Kalman)-Wasserstein-based KL analogues by replacing the Fisher–Rao geometry in the dynamical formulation of the KL with transport-based geometries, and we derive closed-form values for common distribution families.
-These divergences remain finite under support mismatch and yield a geometric interpretation of regularization heuristics used in Kalman ensemble methods.
+Kullback-Leibler (KL) divergence regularization is widely used in reinforcement learning, but it becomes infinite under support mismatch and can degenerate in low-noise regimes.
+Using a unified information-geometric framework, we introduce KL analogs by replacing the Fisher–Rao geometry in the dynamical formulation of the KL with transport-based geometries, and derive closed-form expressions for common distribution families.
+Between elliptic distributions, these divergences remain finite for degenerating equal covariances and yield a geometric interpretation of regularization heuristics used in Kalman ensemble methods.
 We demonstrate the utility of these divergences in KL-regularized optimal control.
 In the fully tractable setting of linear time-invariant systems with Gaussian process noise, the classical KL reduces to a quadratic control penalty that becomes singular as process noise vanishes.
-Our variants remove this singularity, yielding well-posed problems.
-On a double integrator and a cart-pole example, the resulting controls outperform KL-based regularization.
+Our variants remove this singularity and yield well-posed problems.
+On a double integrator and a cart-pole example, the resulting controls preserve nontrivial feedback and achieve better closed-loop performance.